FedericoCarboni/scarpet-docs/content/minecraft/world/destroy.md

 ---
+title: destroy()
+name: destroy
 signatures:
   - params:
       - name: pos
       - name: destroypos
-      - name: '1'
+      - name: "1"
       - name: destroypos
-      - name: 'N'
+      - name: "N"
       - name: destroypos
       - name: tool
       - name: nbt
-name: destroy
-title: destroy()
 ---

 Destroys the block like it was mined by a player.
 Add -1 for silk touch, and a positive number for fortune level.
 If tool is specified, and optionally its nbt,